 The situation has turned tense.
 We decide to leave.
 Outside the building we do an internet search.
 A man named Shlomi Langer is the mayor of Oranit.
 We’re about to call him when our next search reveals that Shlomi Langer is identical to the man who minutes earlier described us as “enemies”.
 Later we find out the very same Shlomi Langer for 30 years worked for Shin Bet, the brutal Israeli security service who has tortured and murdered Palestinians for decades.
 In Israel, they say, Shin Bet is above the law.

-It’s a sweltering hot day in the Judea Desert.
+In the desert It’s a sweltering hot day in the Judea Desert.
 As we park along the motorway, the thermometer shows 44 degrees.
 We’re close to Ma’ale Adumim, one of the biggest settlements on the West Bank.
 We’re about to visit the Bedouin community in the village Khan al-Amar.
 A few weeks previously, Israeli prime minister Benjamin Netanyahu visited the area.
 He assured the Jewish settlers that the Bedouins would be chased away.
 The goal is, Netanyahu said, to incorporate Ma’ale Adumim and the other settlements nearby into the new Greater Jerusalem.

 It means that the Bedouins here is forced to find a different place to live.
 Many Bedouin families have already moved (been forced to move, that is) to other areas.
 20 years ago the village held 1600 goats and 28 camels.
 Today the herd consist of 250 goats and no camels.